ChordPro/chordpro/docs/content/ChordPro-Configuration-Create-GUI.md

 ### Important

-Configuration files accumulate, and **ChordPro** always starts with the built-in default config.
-It is **strongly advised** to strip all default values from the generated config and only leave the modified settings in.
+The configuration file contains most of the ChordPro configuration items, **all commented out**.
+It is easy to get started with configuring ChordPro by enabling and modifyng just a few items at a time.